The Feather of Finist the Falcon: Fenist-Bright Falcon (Korolkova) 2

+Finist - Bright Falcon (Nizhny Novgorod)

 Russian folklorist Nikolai V. Morokhin collected a tale from Nizhny Novgorod with the title "Финист-ясен сокол" ("Finist - Bright Falcon").
 In this tale, a father is going to the bazaar and asks his three daughters what he can buy them.
 The elder asks for a handkerchief, the middle one for earring and the youngest, named Mashenka, for Finist-Bright Falcon.
 The father finds his youngest daughter a falcon: he remains a bird by day, and a human by night.
 Her sisters begin to hate the bird, and Finist decides to fly back to his kingdom to bring gifts for her.
 He flies and returns, but loses most of his feathers and has to fly back.
 Mashenka goes out of the door and tries to call him out with a song.
 Finist goes back and brings gifts for Mashenka.

+About Filist (Pudozh)

 In a tale from Pudozh titled "Про Филиста" ("About Filist"), a pair of siblings live with their father.
 The brother lulls his sister to sleep by singing a song about a future suitor for her: Filist, the Bright Falcon.
 She grows up and questions her brother about this Filist, but the brother, now older, dismisses it as a figment of his childhood.
 He goes to heat up the bath house and an old man tells him how his sister can find Filist: she is to follow three horses that will lead her to Filist.
 The horses stop by a barn, everything unlit inside.
 The girl finds a hut in the back of the property and meets a witch there.
 The witch tells her that Filist is indeed handsome, with hair of gold and silver, and gives her some matches to see him at night.
 The girl goes to the barn and lights up the matches to see him, but a spark falls in his hair and he disappears.
 The girl goes back to the witch in the backyard and she admonishes the girl, for now she has to endure three years of searching with iron boots, iron canes, iron bread.
 The girl goes to a smith to fashion the iron accessories and begins her quest.
-She goes to the huts of the witch's sisters, and gain from each a golden object: a golden reel, a golden spinning wheel, and a golden spindle.
-At last she finds Filist, but he is under the power of the Yaghi-Baba and bribes her with the golden objects for three nights with him.
+She goes to the huts of the witch's sisters, and gains from each a golden object: a golden reel, a golden spinning wheel, and a golden spindle.
+At last she finds Filist, but he is under the power of the Yaghi-Baba, which the girl bribes her with the golden objects for three nights with him.
 Despite the name of the male character, typical of Russian type 432, the compiler noted that the tale was closer to type 425A.